 Food and drink are not permitted in the galleries.
 Sealed water bottles and baby bottles are allowed into gallery spaces but must be consumed in non-art spaces, like bathrooms or the lobby.

-Pets are not permitted in the Gallery, but you are welcome to enjoy the grounds with your animal, and we have a kennel in front of the property where dogs can stay during your Gallery visit.
-Service animals, such as seeing eye dogs, are allowed into the Gallery.
+Pets are not permitted in the Gallery, but you are welcome to enjoy the grounds with your animal, and service animals, such as seeing eye dogs, are allowed into the Gallery.

 Please turn your cell phone to silent or the vibrate setting and be respectful of other visitors when using your cell phone.